JOIN US IN CELEBRATION

-At 6:00 p.m. on Monday, Tuesday, and Wednesday of Holy Week we will offer our wonderful Reflective Dinners.
+At 6:30 p.m. on Monday, Tuesday, and Wednesday of Holy Week we will offer our wonderful Reflective Dinners.
 At the Reflective Dinners we gather in the Parish Hall for a simple meal.
-This year Fr.
-Bob will present the readings from the book What Do You Seek?, a set of meditations on the questions Jesus asks his disciples in the Gospel of John.
-This book was written by Fr.
-Michael Buckley SJ, for Bob's theology teacher in seminary.
+This year Parishioner Kelly Brandt will read from the book Breathing Underwater, by Fr.
+Richard Rohr, a must-read for any person who recognizes the need to go "inward" on their soul's journey to question what their relationship is with God, themselves, and others.
 At the Reflective Dinners, it is as if we too are in the upper room with the first disciples listening as Jesus speaks to us through these readings and through the words of the Gospel of St. John.
-We conclude with a Eucharist around the table celebrated by Pastor John Santoro.
+We conclude with a Eucharist around the table celebrated alternate evenings by Pastor John Santoro and Fr.
+Bob.

 Another special part of our Easter is the Preparations on Holy Saturday, which is March 31 Preparing the Church, the breakfast, and the Easter Eggs is a wonderful opportunity for parishioners to enjoy one another in an atmosphere of fun and anticipation.
 You are all urged to come by and help out.